chloealbright/EngineerAtlas/_Interview Prep/Interview Guides/Mock Interviews/Intro Technical Mock.md

 	  + *15-20 minutes:* writing the code.
 	  + *Remaining Time:* to Test and Debug.
  3. *During the Interview:* Interviewers & Interviewees are encouraged to ask questions.
 Interviewers can ask questions around how the interviewee is approaching the problem and Interviewees can ask questions reasonable questions around methods and documentation.
  4. *Feedback* will be provided at the end based on an assessment scale to help participants prepare for the following tech mocks.
+See [[Interview Prep Objectives]] to guide feedback.

 **Technology**
 + For Tech Mock Meets we use Google Meets or Zoom